Type Design, Logo Updates, & Mural Design

 All aspects were adjusted and balanced–especially the bottom–to push the logo more into the direction of a classical Art Deco marquee vibe.
 In the end, what I had pitched was too far from the original, so we backed up and ended on what is seen.
 They were also provided variants of the approved option (name only, a version with the fleur-de-lis in white with a stroke, etc.).

-The final phase was the mural design.
-They requested an Art Deco piece that incorporated elements from their logo and also provided a connection to Louisville.
+The final phase was the mural design that would be hand painted onto the wall in the bar area.
+They requested an Art Deco piece that incorporated elements from their logo and a connection to Louisville.

-Option 1 incorporated the brewing process (brew tank, fermentation tank, keg, etc.) with well known features of Louisville.
+Two initial concepts were sketched out.
+Concept 1 was a schematic of the brewing process (brew tank, fermentation tank, keg, etc.) with well known features of Louisville.
+Concept 2 was a combination of logo elements and decorative line work.